Arcaea-Infinity/UnofficialArcaeaAPI.Docs/deploy.md

 ### Get Started

-* install ASP.NET Core Runtime 6.0
+* Install ASP.NET Core Runtime 6.0
-* download the latest release
+* Download the latest release
-* edit configuration files
-* download arcsong.db to data_path then override the empty one
-* add some arcaea accounts (name & password) in arcaccount.db
-* (optional) add some nodes
-* start service
+* Start service
+* Follow the prompts to proceed after filling in the `challenge_token`, saving and restarting the service

 ### Configuration fields